nanoframework/System.IO.Ports/README.md

 ### Read and Write

 You have multiple functions to read and write, some are byte related, others string related.
-Note that string functions will use the ASCII `Encoding` charset.
+Note that string functions will use UTF8 `Encoding` charset.

 #### Sending and receiving bytes